karsumit94/andrewholsted.github.io/source/posts/2013-08-10-Goodbye-jekyll.html.markdown

 Drafts
 ----------

 I never really liked how the drafts feature worked in Jekyll.
 Maybe I was doing it wrong, but I had a seperate directory called _drafts/ where all my drafts resided.
-When I was done I would move it out of drafts and into _posts/.With Middleman, I find it much simpler to setup and maintain.
+When I was done I would move it out of drafts and into _posts/.
+With Middleman, I find it much simpler to setup and maintain.
 In the front matter of your post, just add this line

 ```yaml
 published: false